ogdhruv/duptwt/README.md

 # Duplex Tweet 📰️

-    A restful api make with django-rest-framework.
+    A restful api for quotes made with django-rest-framework.

 </div>